chas-academy/mercury-client/README.md

 Then predd Ctrl+, (Ord cmd+, on a mac) and add this to the preferences:
 `"javascript.validate.enable": false`
 Then, you need to download and add the flow-support for VC code, and restart VS Code.

+# CSS/SCSS Styleguide

+A few rules of special importance from [AirBnb's CSS/SCSS Styleguide](https://github.com/airbnb/css#sass)

+* Do not use ID selectors
+* Prefer dashes over camelCasing in class names
+* Write detailed comments for code that isn't self-documenting:
+  * Uses of z-index
+  * Compatibility or browser-specific hacks
+* Do not nest selectors more than three levels deep!

+In `assets/styles/` there you'll find `style.scss` - (which generates `style.css`) - which is imported in the index file, so it will affect the rest of the styles.

+Changes to any `scss` file in `assets/styles/` will update `style.css` as you run `yarn run watch-css` or `yarn run build-css`- as long as they are included in `style.scss`.

+In `assets/styles/utils/variables.scss` you'll find the projects global variables, that you can use in the components `.scss` files.